Effects of meditation: Happiness and emotional well-being

-Studies have shown meditators to have higher happiness than control groups, although this may be due to non-specific factors such as meditators having better general self-care.
+Studies have shown meditators may have higher happiness than control groups, although this may be due to non-specific factors such as meditators having better general self-care.

-Positive relationships have been found between the volume of gray matter in the right precuneus area of the brain and both meditation and the subject's subjective happiness score.
+Preliminary research indicates a possible relationship between the volume of gray matter in the right precuneus area of the brain and both meditation and the subject's subjective happiness score.
 A recent study found that participants who engaged in a body-scan meditation for about 20 minutes self-reported higher levels of happiness and decrease in anxiety compared to participants who just rested during the 20-minute time span.
 These results suggest that an increase in awareness of one's body through meditation causes a state of selflessness and a feeling of connectedness.
 This result then leads to reports of positive emotions.

-A technique known as mindfulness-based stress reduction (MBSR) displays significant benefits for mental health and coping behaviors.
-Participants who had no prior experience with MBSR reported a significant increase in happiness after eight weeks of MBSR practice.
-Focus on the present moment and increased awareness of one's thoughts can help monitor and reduce judgment or negative thoughts, causing a report of higher emotional well-being.
-The MBSR program and evidence for its effectiveness is described in Jon Kabat-Zinn's book Full Catastrophe Living.

 Pain

-Meditation has been show to reduce pain perception.
+Meditation has been shown to reduce pain perception.
 An intervention known as mindfulness-based pain management (MBPM) has been subject to a range of studies demonstrating its effectiveness.

-Potential adverse effects and limits of meditation
+Adverse effects and limits of meditation and mindfulness

-The understanding of the potential for adverse effects in meditation is evolving.
-In 2014, the US government-run National Center for Complementary and Integrative Health suggested that:

-Meditation is considered to be safe for healthy people.
-There have been rare reports that meditation could cause or worsen symptoms in people who have certain psychiatric problems, but this question has not been fully researched.

-A 2022 update of the same webpage is more cautionary:

-A 2020 review examined 83 studies (a total of 6,703 participants) and found that 55 of those studies reported negative experiences related to meditation practices.
-The researchers concluded that about 8 percent of participants had a negative effect from practicing meditation, which is similar to the percentage reported for psychological therapies.

-Another 2021 review found negative impacts in 37% of the sampled participants in mindfulness-based programmes, with lasting bad effects in 6–14% of the sample, associated with hyperarousal and dissociation.
+Meditation and mindfulness have also been correlated with unpleasant experiences, but the potential for adverse effects from meditation has received limited attention in scientific articles and the popular press.
+One in-depth investigation was produced by the Financial Times, and published in 2024 as a five-part podcast, entitled "Untold: The Retreat".
+In the podcast, the FT's special investigations editor Madison Marriage looks at claims of harm from people who had attended Goenka Vipassana retreats.

+Contemplative traditions

+According to Farias et al. (2020) the most common adverse effects of meditation are anxiety and depression.
+Other adverse affects may include depersonalization or altered sense of self or the world, distorted emotions or thoughts, and, in a few cases, visual and auditory psychosis, and with pre-existing historical factors suicide.